Statements of Work (SOW)

 • Cost and payment schedule

-How to use Statement of Work contracts in LawVu
+How to use Statements of Work in LawVu

-Once switched on, Statements of Work are displayed as the last tab within the contract:
+Once switched on, the Statements of Work tab is displayed as the last tab within the contract:

-You have the freedom to add as many Statements of Work as you desire.
-When you click the Add Statement of Work button, you will be presented with the familiar 'Add by wizard / Add by Upload' creation method that you are already acquainted with.
+If you chose to create a new SOW, you'll be presented with the familiar 'Add by wizard / Add by Upload' creation method that you are already acquainted with.

-Select the appropriate option and fill out the fields as desired, ensuring that any required fields (those with a red asterisk next to them) are completed.
+Select the appropriate option and fill out the fields as desired, ensuring that any required fields (those with a red asterisk next to them) are mandatory.

 The SOW inherits the members of the original contract.
 When a person is added as a member to the contract, they will be automatically added to the SOW as well.